Doxie Go SE vs Fujitsu ScanSnap S1300i Review: Pros and Cons

 Its efficiency is generously displayed on its built-in memory and printing capabilities.
 Doxie Go is capable of scanning a business card-sized document to documents measured at about 8.5-inch by 15-inch.
 Featuring smooth and seamless scanning, all you have to do is turning on the device and feeding it a piece of document you wish to scan.

 In a matter of 8-seconds, the scanned documents will be instantly stored either in its 500MB internal storage or your SD card.
 The built-in battery lasts for more than 100 scans and only needs less than an hour to recharge.

 Doxie Go SE Pros and Cons

-Fujitsu ScanSnap S1300i is good looking.
-It’s a tad heavier and more substantial than the average portable scanners, but as expected because it houses more features than its competitors.
+Fujitsu ScanSnap S1300i is good-looking.
+It’s a tad heavier and more substantial than the average portable scanner, but as expected because it houses more features than its competitors.
 At 11.2 x 3.9 x 3 inches, Fujitsu sports a sleek and sophisticated design.
-Comes in black and silver variant.
+Comes in a black and silver variant.

 Who says that a portable scanner cannot compete with dedicated full-flat bed scanners?
 There is nothing mediocre about Fujitsu ScanSnap S1300i.
 This high-end duplex portable scanner is equipped with separated CIS scanner heads, complete with LED indicators.
 Making it capable of scanning both sides of the sheet in a single feed.

 With 600 DPI optical resolution, the ScanSnap S1300i can produce 300 to 1,200 DPI images.
 The scanning speed is nothing short of spectacular.
-For low-resolution black and white document, it typically scans more than 24 pages and one high-resolution grayscale or colored text in 60-seconds.
+For low-resolution black and white documents, typically scans more than 24 pages and one high-resolution grayscale or colored text in 60-seconds.